luaskyemar/Urban-Heat-Analysis/README.md

 This produces a spatial correlation map (corr_map) that reveals where vegetation most strongly influences surface temperature.

 #### Visualizing the Correlation Map
-The correlation map is displayed using a diverging red–blue colormap:
+The correlation map is displayed using a diverging Purple-Orange colormap:

-Blue = strong negative NDVI–LST relationship
+Orange = strong negative NDVI–LST relationship

-Red = strong positive relationship
+Purple = strong positive relationship

 White = weak or no correlation